Mar 20, 2017

 Federal Reserve Bank of New York; available at https://www.

 10Vanguard, Impact assessment: Explaining the differences in funds’

 securities lending, May 2016

 11Barclays Capital U.S. Universal Index Fact Sheet

 12MSCI ACWI ex USA IMI Fact Sheet, December 2016

 FOR INFORMATIONAL PURPOSES ONLY.

-Securities and investment advisory services offered through Newport Group Securities, Inc., (“NGS”), 300 International Parkway, Suite 270, Heathrow, Florida 32708, member FINRA (www.finra.org) NGS and Newport Group ae affiliated entities.
+Securities and investment advisory services offered through Newport Group Securities, Inc., (“NGS”), 300 Primera Boulevard, Suite 200, Lake Mary, Florida 32746, member FINRA (www.finra.org) NGS and Newport Group are affiliated entities.

 Any information presented in connection with this communication is general in nature and is not intended to provide personal investment advice.
 This material does not take into account the specific investment objectives, financial situation and particular needs of any investor.
 Before investing, investors should consult with their tax, legal, or financial advisor and obtain a fund prospectus.
 The prospectus contains investment objectives, risks, charges, expenses, and other information that you should read and consider carefully before investing.
 Past performance is not a guarantee of future results.